 The Commission published a consultation paper on 25 June 2020 to seek stakeholder input on issues relevant to the request.

 Consumer-led growth in DER assets in Australia has been substantial.
 AEMO has argued that, the integration of DER devices into the power system is likely to lead to new system security issues.
 It also pointed out that there is no uniform minimum technical standard across the national electricity market.

 Rather, technical standards for DER assets can vary greatly, both jurisdictionally and between local distribution networks.
 Due to the growth of DER in the aggregate, AEMO has stated that this can cause challenges for power system balancing, stability, and recovery after major incidents.

 AEMO has requested that the AEMC create an obligation on AEMO to develop a subordinate instrument for setting minimum technical standards, combined with a high-level definition of DER.
 AEMO stated that minimum technical standards are likely to lead to, greater and more efficient integration of DER, while also providing more secure grid and power systems operation.

 Assessing this rule change request does not require the AEMC to consider the detailed content of the minimum technical standards.
 Instead, the request is concerned with the proposed creation of a subordinate instrument that specifies minimum technical standards (as initially determined by AEMO) and what the standards will apply to.

-AEMO will undertake its own consultation process concurrent with this rule change process in order to have a first set of minimum technical standards completed and ready for implementation by the time this rule change process is finalised.
+AEMO is undertaking its own consultation process concurrent with this rule change process in order to have a first set of minimum technical standards completed and ready for implementation by the time this rule change process is finalised.